Toby Ross: Awards and nominations

-Many consider Ross to be on one league with John Waters and Gus Van Sant.

 Films

 From XXX to regular motion pictures

 In 2005 s he began making regular comedy films which include Bowser Makes a Movie, Get a Life, and Father Knows....
 In 2007, he and Joe Rubin directed the movie Live For Sex, Die For Love which was a departure from Ross' comedies into dark and semi-surreal drama.
 It was a success.

 In the spring of 2008 he started working on a spy thriller called "Moon over Hong Kong", an all-male homage to the James Bond genre.
-"Like a Moth to a Flame" in 2009 has reunited Ross with Rubin and was available on DVD November 30, 2009.
+"Like a Moth to a Flame" reunited Ross with Rubin and was available on DVD November 30, 2009.
 One of the trilogies of Moth was shot on 16mm and directed by Joe Rubin.
 2011 was the year he released his dark erotic crime documentary "Payton Collins Serial Rapist", the film spent 3 weeks as #1 best seller on www.tla.com and was a success.
 Payton Collins was nominated as the best gay thriller for 2012 TLA GAYBIES award.